Pasquale-97/airbnb-amnesty-detector/README.md

 ## What is YOLOv5?

 YOLO is an abbreviation for "You Only Look Once" and is a popular method for object detection used in the world of Computer Vision.
 This algorithm is popular due to its ability of detecting objects in real time.
-To read a full description of how YOLO works, see [here]([https://www.section.io/engineering-education/introduction-to-yolo-algorithm-for-object-detection/](https://www.section.io/engineering-education/introduction-to-yolo-algorithm-for-object-detection/)) but I will provide a simple overview below:
+To read a full description of how YOLO works, [see here](https://www.section.io/engineering-education/introduction-to-yolo-algorithm-for-object-detection/), but I will provide a simple overview below:

 YOLO is a combination of three techniques: